Esri/backlog-monitor-for-geoevent/README.md

 # backlog-monitor-for-geoevent

-ArcGIS 10.2.x GeoEvent Processor utility to monitor the number of messages waiting to be processed by GeoEvnet Services and Outputs.
+ArcGIS 10.2.x GeoEvent Extension utility to monitor the number of messages waiting to be processed by GeoEvent Services and outputs.
-This application is a JavaFX application that connects to the local GeoEvent Processor through JMX, and displays current message backlog counts of message buffers.
+This application is a JavaFX application that connects to the local GeoEvent Extension through JMX and displays current message backlog counts of message buffers.

 ![App](backlog-for-geoevent.png?raw=true)